 What if I ran ScreenConnect.ClientSetup.msi?

 Disconnect the computer, remove the unexpected client, scan for persistence and other malware, then change important passwords from a clean device.
-If this happened on a work computer, notify IT immediately.
+If this happened on a work computer or after a procurement email, notify IT immediately because the sender mailbox or vendor thread may also be compromised.

 Should I report the email to Adobe?